top of page

 Tika Transition

 In Aotearoa, tikanga Māori and Te Tiriti o Waitangi must sit at the heart of our climate action response.
-A Tika Transition, developed by Maria Bargh and used here with permission, is what a just transition looks like in Aotearoa.
+A Tika Transition, developed by Dr Maria Bargh and used here with permission, is what a just transition looks like in Aotearoa.

 Principles of a